 Long Processing Time

-The curing time of epoxy resin is defined as the time span after which a state of absolute hardness and insensitivity is reached after mixing the components.
-Usually, the curing time is also related to the processing time: If only a short processing time is available, the resin is usually completely cured even after a comparatively short period of time.
+The curing time of epoxy resin is defined as the time span after which a state of absolute hardness and durability is reached after mixing the components.
+Usually, the curing time is also related to the processing time: If it has a short processing time, the resin is usually completely cured and hard even after a comparatively short period of time.

 How much do different products differ in terms of processing time?